Representations of Lie groups: Continuous representations of topological groups

 $\bullet$ {\bf first countable}: $0\in V$ (equivalently, every point of $V$) has a countable base of neighborhoods.
 By the Birkhoff-Kakutani theorem, this is equivalent to $V$ being {\bf metrizable} (topology defined by a metric), and moreover this metric can be chosen translation invariant: $d(x,y)=D(x-y)$ for some function $D: V\to \Bbb R_{\ge 0}$.

 In this case $V$ is called a {\bf Fr\'echet space}.
 For example, every {\bf Banach spac}e (a complete normed space), in particular, {\bf Hilbert space} is a Fr\'echet space.

-Recall that a Hausdorff topological vector space $V$ is said to be {\bf complete} if whenever $V$ is realized as a dense subspace of a Hausdorff topological vector space $\overline V$ with induced topology, we have $V=\overline V$.
+A Hausdorff topological vector space $V$ is said to be {\bf complete} if whenever $V$ is realized as a dense subspace of a Hausdorff topological vector space $\overline V$ with induced topology, we have $V=\overline V$.
 Every complete space is sequentially complete, and the converse holds for metrizable spaces (albeit not in general).
 Thus a Fr\'echet space can be defined as a locally convex complete metrizable topological vector space.

-Alternatively, a Fr\'echet space may be defined as a complete topological vector space with topology defined by a {\it countable} system of seminorms $\nu_n: V\to \Bbb R$, $n\ge 1$.
+Alternatively, a Fr\'echet space may be defined as a complete (or, equivalently, sequentially complete) topological vector space with topology defined by a {\it countable} system of seminorms $\nu_n: V\to \Bbb R$, $n\ge 1$ (such a space is always metrizable, see below).
 Thus, a sequence $x_m\in V$ goes to zero iff $\nu_n(x_m)$ goes to zero for all $n$.
 Note that the Hausdorff property is then equivalent to the requirement that any vector $x\in V$ with $\nu_n(x)=0$ for all $n$ is zero.

 A translation-invariant metric on a Fr\'echet space may be defined by the formula

 Note however that $D$ is not a norm, as it is not homogeneous: for $\lambda\in \Bbb C$, $D(\lambda x)\ne |\lambda| D(x)$.
 If we had a finite collection of seminorms, we could define a norm simply by $D(x):=\sum_n \nu_n(x)$, but if there are infinitely many, this sum may not converge, and we have to sacrifice the homogeneity property for convergence.
 In fact, the examples below show that there are important Fr\'echet spaces that are not Banach (i.e., do not admit a single norm defining the topology).
 We also note that the same Fr\'echet space structure on $V$ can be defined by different systems of seminorms $\nu_n$, and there is also nothing canonical about the formula for $D$ (e.g., we can replace $\frac{1}{2^n}$ by any sequence $a_n>0$ with $\sum_n a_n<\infty$), so $\nu_n$ or $D$ are not part of the data of a Fr\'echet space.